My Sassy Girl: Release

 My Sassy Girl was released in South Korea on July 27, 2001.
 In the Philippines, the film was released by Amuse Pictures with a Tagalog dub on October 26, 2005.

+To celebrate 25th anniversary of the release of the film, a 4K restored version was showcased in the Korean Horizons section of the 25th New York Asian Film Festival on 18 July 2026 for its North American Premiere.